FxmousKid/42Cursus-ft_transcendence/public/modules.md

 # ft_transcendence - Modules

-## Web - 2
+## Web - 3
 - [X] - Major module: Use a framework to build the backend - Fastify
 - [X] - Minor module: Use a framework or a toolkit to build the frontend - TailwindCSS
 - [X] - Minor module: Use a database for the backend - SQLite
-- [TODO] - Major module: Store the score of a tournament in the Blockchain - Avalanche / Solidity - @John
+- [X] - Major module: Store the score of a tournament in the Blockchain - Avalanche / Solidity - @Joey

 ## User Management 2
 - [X] - Major module: Standard user management, authentication, users across tournaments - Online/Offline Status @Genaro add upload PP